richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 # Data Sources

-- Data sources allow data to be fetched/ computed for use elsewhere in your Terraform configuration.
+- Data sources allow data to be fetched/ computed for use elsewhere in your terraform configuration.
 - Use when you need to make use of information defined outside of Terraform or from another terraform configuration.
 - A data resource is known as a data block.